anjlab/csv2db/README.md

 As shown in example above, config file should be in JSON format.

-`operationMode` may be one of `MERGE` or `INSERT`.
+`operationMode` may be one of `MERGE`, `INSERT` or `INSERTONLY`.

 In `MERGE` mode the data will be merged to the target table.
-This mode requires that `primaryKeys` property was set.
+This mode requires that the `primaryKeys` property is set.
 The tool uses `primaryKeys` to find the data in target database table for each CSV row data.
 Query by `primaryKeys` should return exactly 0 or 1 records.
-If 0 records will be found, then CVS row will be INSERTed to the database, otherwize UPDATE will be performed and data from CSV will overwrite existing database record.
+If 0 records will be found, then CVS row will be INSERTed to the database, otherwise an UPDATE will be performed and data from CSV will overwrite existing database record.

+In `INSERTONLY` mode, it operates in a similar way to `MERGE` however the row will be ignored if the Query by `primaryKeys` returns a row.
+The effect is that only the rows that don't already exist in the database will be INSERTed in to the table.

 `driverClass`, `connectionUrl` and `connectionProperties` are corresponding values from JDBC documentation for your database.

 `targetTable` is the name of target table in database.
 The table should exist before import.

 `primaryKeys` is the set of primary keys on the table.
-Only used in `MERGE` mode.
-All "primaryKeys" should be present in `columnMappings` section, which means that CSV should contain `primaryKeys` data.
+Only used in `MERGE` and `INSERTONLY` modes.
+All `primaryKeys` should be present in `columnMappings` section, which means that CSV should contain `primaryKeys` data.

 `columnMappings` defines mapping between zero-based column indexes in CSV and target database table column names.

 `transientColumns` defines mapped columns as transient, which means they are only available for JavaScript functions in the `row` argument, but these columns won't be mapped to target table columns.

 `insertValues` and `updateValues` allows providing values for columns that are not in CSV (like in example above with required `id` field, whose value should be taken from PostgreSQL sequence). `insertValues` used in INSERT clauses, `updateValues` used in UPDATE clauses.
 See <a href="#value-definitions">Value Definitions</a>.